Code-Institute-Submissions/milestone3-project/README.md

 # UX:
 ## Project Goal
-The whole idea behind this project is to provide **Jargon Dictionary** where external users will be able to search for<br> words/meanings and particularly for the users to be able to contribute their own words and definitions to the dictionary.<br>
+The whole idea behind this project is to provide **Jargon Dictionary** where external users will be able to<br> search for words/meanings and particularly for the users to be able to contribute their own words and definitions<br> to the dictionary.<br>
 ## User Goal
-The User goal is to be able to lookup for jargons according to their profession and the meaning of such word.
-Also, the user<br>
-will be able to populate the dictionary by adding new words and meanings.<br>
+The User goal is to be able to lookup for jargons according to their profession and the meaning of such word.<br> Also, the user will be able to populate the dictionary by adding new words and meanings.<br>
 ## Developer Goal
-The Developer goal is mainly to collect good definitions of professional jargons which is to eventually be published into a<br> dictionary in form of a book.<br>
+The Developer goal is mainly to collect good definitions of professional jargons which is to eventually be<br> published into a dictionary in form of a book.<br>
 ## User Stories
-1. As a User I want to be able to search for a jargon and find the meaning to the word.
+1. As a User I want to be able to search for a jargon and find the meaning to the word.<br>
-2. As a User, I want to be able to contribute my quota e.g. if I know a new jargon that is not already in the dictionary, I<br> want to be able to add it.
+2. As a User, I want to be able to contribute my quota e.g. if I know a new jargon that is not already in the<br> dictionary, I want to be able to add it.
 3. As a User, I want to be able to Edit/Update my contributions to the dictionary.<br>
-4. As a User , I want to be able to Delete any of my contributions.
+4. As a User , I want to be able to Delete any of my contributions.<br>
 ## Design Choices
-Bearing in mind the three main purposes of design i.e. communication, aesthetics and functionality, I choose to use grey and light<br> grey with white background to build a beautiful and attractive user interface.
-Green, red, and light grey colors are used for the buttons.
+Bearing in mind the three main purposes of design i.e. communication, aesthetics and functionality, I choose to<br> use grey and light grey with white background to build a beautiful and attractive user interface.
+Green, red, and<br> light grey colors are used for the buttons.

 # Wireframe using Balsamiq:
 * Sketching